ExtractTable/ExtractTable-py/README.md

 # Prerequisite

 Before we talk/boast about the service, a developer MUST need an API key to use the ExtractTable service.
-[FREE credits here](https://extracttable.com/trail.html).
+[FREE credits here](https://extracttable.com/trail.html) - check data privacy in FAQ.

-We dominate this market **not in user count but in accuracy, cost, and expiration**.
-You are most welcomed to [BUY credits here](https://extracttable.com/#pricing) or email me at saradhi@extracttable.com for assistance.

 # Installation